-The Florida Park Service welcomes visitors who bring their pets to the parks.
+The Florida Park Service welcomes visitors who bring their pets to our parks.
 If you are one of those visitors, please carefully review this publication.
 It contains important information to help ensure everyone's safety and enjoyment and help protect park resources.

-If you need additional information or have questions, please speak to a Park Ranger, visit FloridaStateParks.org or call the information line at (850) 245-2157.
+If you need additional information or have questions, please speak to a park ranger, visit FloridaStateParks.org or call the information line at 850-245-2157.

 Several parks have specific rules regarding pet-friendly areas.
-Please contact the park before your visit, or speak with a Park Ranger during your visit, for park specific information.
+Please contact the park before your visit, or speak with a park ranger during your visit for park specific information.